mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 I'm assuming
 - You are starting from scratch with GCP.
 - You are working in some variety of Linux.
-- You are going to be programming in node.
+- You are going to be programming in javascript.

 That last is not a small matter.
 While Google officially supports multiple languages (node, go, python, and more) node has the most mature support and